Miyoshi Nagayoshi: Further conflicts & final years

-On March 5, 1562, a military engagement occurred between Nagayoshi and Hatakeyama Takamasa in Kumeda, Izumi Province (Kishiwada City), where eldest brother of Nagayoshi, Miyoshi Saneyasu, was killed and Takaya Castle was fallen to Takamasa army.
+Simultaneously, a military engagement occurred between Nagayoshi and Hatakeyama Takamasa in Kumeda, Izumi Province (Kishiwada City), where Nagayoshi's older brother, Miyoshi Saneyasu, was killed and Takaya Castle fell to the Takamasa army.
 In response, on March 6, Nagayoshi's eldest son, Yoshioki, and Matsunaga Hisahide evacuated Shogun Ashikaga Yoshiteru from Kyoto to Iwashimizu Hachimangū Shrine.
-On the next day, the Rokkaku forces entered Kyoto. agayoshi's younger brother, Ataka Fuyuyasu, barricade his forces in Kishiwada castle in Izumi for while, before retreated.
-Nagayoshi himself barricade his forces at Imoriyama Castle, as Yasumi Munefusa and the Negoro-ji Temple sect rebels besieged him.
-In 20 May 1562, the battle of Kyōkōji ensues, when at first broke out between the Hatakeyama forces surrounding Imoriyama Castle and the forces of Miyoshi Yoshioki and Yasunaga.
-At some point during this battle, the Matsuura clan soldiers on the Hatakeyama side collapsed and a fire broke out at their camp.
-Seeing this, Nagayoshi's forces charged out from Imoriyama Castle and attacked the Hatakeyama forces from both sides, with Yukawa Naomitsu being the first to be killed, and the soldiers from Kishu and Negoro-ji rebels of Hatakeyama forces being completely annihilated.
-In the end, this battle was won by Nagayoshi over Hatakeyama Takamasa, which effectively eliminated the Hatakeyama clan's influence from Yamato and Minami Kawachi, and solidified the Miyoshi clan control over both provinces.
+On the next day, the Rokkaku forces entered Kyoto.
+Nagayoshi's younger brother, Ataka Fuyuyasu, barricaded himself in Kishiwada Castle in Izumi for a while, before retreating.
+Nagayoshi himself barricaded his forces in Imoriyama Castle, as Yasumi Munefusa and the Negoro-ji Temple sect rebels besieged him.
+On May 20, 1562, the Battle of Kyōkōji occurred between the Hatakeyama forces surrounding Imoriyama Castle and the forces of Miyoshi Yoshioki and Yasunaga.
+At some point during this battle, the Matsura clan forces assisting Hatakeyama collapsed, and a fire broke out at their camp.
+Seeing this, Nagayoshi's charged out from Imoriyama Castle and attacked the Hatakeyama from both sides, with Yukawa Naomitsu being the first death, and the soldiers from Kishu and Negoro-ji rebels being completely annihilated.
+In the end, Nagayoshi was victorious, which effectively eliminated the Hatakeyama clan's influence from Yamato and Minami Kawachi, and solidified Miyoshi clan control over both provinces.

-In August 1563, Nagayoshi, who lost his only heir, adopted Togo Kazumasa's son, his nephew Shigeari (Yoshitsugu).
-Shigeari, who should have succeeded the Togo clan after Kazumasa's death, was chosen as the successor because his birth mother was the daughter of Kujo Tanemichi, who served as the regent, and it is believed that this good bloodline was the deciding factor.
-In December, another drawbacks for Nagayoshi occurred, as Hosokawa Ujitsuna, who was the nominal lord of the Miyoshi clan, died of an illness, and shortly before that, Hosokawa Harumoto also died of an illness, leaving the Miyoshi clan regime without Kanrei official that serves as their puppet in pulling the strings of government of Kyoto, which was necessary for the government to remain in power.
+In August 1563, Nagayoshi, who had just lost his only heir, adopted Togo Kazumasa's son, his nephew Shigeari (Yoshitsugu).
+Shigeari, who should have succeeded the Togo clan after Kazumasa's death, was chosen as the successor because his birth mother was the daughter of Kujo Tanemichi, the regent.
+In December, Nagayoshi suffered another setback, Hosokawa Harumoto died of an illness.
+Shortly thereafter, Hosokawa Ujitsuna, the nominal lord of the Miyoshi clan, also died of an illness, leaving the Miyoshi clan regime without a Kanrei official to serve as their puppet in Kyoto.